-For the “facility” method, the locations and volumes should be pre-determined according to the results of earthquake disaster prediction and urban planning on hazardous prevention, post-earthquake water demands of those facilities can be calculated by their volumes and unit water demand quotas.
-For the “land type” method, the type of construction land, planning or existing, is partitioned by urban planning, the locations and service areas of user nodes are assumed determined by the WDS project planning of water works.
-Post-earthquake water demands of different lands can be calculated by their areas and unit water demand quotas considering adjustment for post-earthquake function.
+In the “facility” method, the locations and volumes should be pre-determined according to the results of the earthquake disaster prediction and urban planning on hazardous prevention.
+The post-earthquake water demands of those facilities can be calculated by their volumes and unit water demand quotas.
+In the “land type” method, the type of construction land, planned or existing, is partitioned by urban planning.
+The locations and service areas of user nodes are assumed to be determined by the WDS project planning of water works.
+The post-earthquake water demands of different lands can be calculated by their areas and unit water demand quotas, considering adjustment for post-earthquake function.
 After the location and volume determination of facilities or lands, the post-earthquake water demand of user nodes can be calculated by expression (1).

 (1)